Sheds

 Shed Cost Examples

-For a 4×6 shed that has a minimum 8-foot ceiling, the total average cost will be around $500.
+For a 4×6 shed with a minimum 8-foot ceiling, the total average cost will be around $500.
 This entry-level project is perfect for beginners.
-Here is the cost breakdown:

 Small 4x6 shed design